 The Basic Rider Course

 The program gives the learner a helmet and motorcycle.
-However, they have to cater for the rest of the protective gear.
+However, they have to cater to the rest of the protective gear.

 The Advanced Rider Course